- Alternate Format Advanced Standing

 A number of departments do not allow registration on a non-degree basis.
 You are requested to meet with an admissions counselor to discuss your eligibility for non-degree status.

 Apply directly to the New York City College of Technology Office of Admissions.
-Your application must be accompanied by college transcripts, proof of CUNY certification in reading, writing and math or a bachelor's degree and a $65 non-refundable application fee (check or money order).Top
+Your application must be accompanied by college transcripts, proof of CUNY certification in reading, writing and math or a bachelor's degree and a $65 non-refundable application fee (money order only).Top